Last updated on February 10, 2026

 Effectively buying Magic cards and figuring out what booster boxes are the best to buy are cornerstones of Magic finance.
 There’s one other aspect of MTG purchasing that comes up a lot, especially for players trying to organize their own home drafts.

-Whether it’s during the pandemic or just a casual weekend draft at a friend’s house, there’s always one burning question about obtaining product: how much should you pay for a booster box of Magic cards?
+Whether you're hosting a casual weekend draft at a friend’s house, or stockpiling for the next gathering, there’s always one burning question about obtaining product: how much should you pay for a booster box of Magic cards?

 Let’s talk about that.